 The Company's foreign exchange management policy is to limit economic and material transactional exposures arising from movements in the Canadian dollar relative to the U.S. dollar or other foreign currencies.
 The Company's exposure to foreign exchange risk arises from future anticipated cash flows from its U.S. operations, debt service obligations on U.S. dollar borrowings, and from certain capital expenditure commitments denominated in U.S. dollars or other foreign currencies.

-The Company coordinates and manages foreign exchange risk centrally, by identifying opportunities for naturally-occurring opposite movements and then dealing with any material residual foreign exchange risks; these are hereinafter referred to as being economically hedged.
+The Company coordinates and manages foreign exchange risk centrally, by identifying opportunities for naturally occurring opposite movements and then dealing with any material residual foreign exchange risks; these are hereinafter referred to as being economically hedged.
 The Company may also use derivative instruments to manage foreign exchange risk.

 For the Company's facilities that have a U.S. functional currency, foreign exchange movements are largely matched within its U.S. operations and hence foreign exchange exposure is mitigated.
-The largest exposure the Company had to foreign exchange movements in 2022 was related to the acquisition of Midland Cogeneration venture and capital costs for the Clydesdale Solar project.
-The Company entered into cash flow hedges, which have settled by the end of 2022, to mitigate the foreign exchange exposure on those transactions.
-At December 31, 2022, the Company held no foreign exchange derivatives.
+The largest exposure the Company had to foreign exchange movements in 2023 was related to the acquisition of Frederickson 1 Generating Station and capital costs associated with the Halkirk 2 Wind project.
+The Company has entered into cash flow hedges, which have settled and will settle during 2023 and 2024 respectively, to mitigate the foreign exchange exposure on those transactions.
+At December 31, 2023, the Company held foreign exchange derivatives as disclosed in note 14.